arturbac/presets/README.md

 ### Code Example

-This exmaple show only presets use and may be comined with Your own command line handling (such example will shortly come for boost::program_options)
+This exmaple show only presets use and may be combined with Your own command line handling (such example will shortly come for boost::program_options)

 ```cpp